 PT: Are there any particular sound cards that work better with Stereo Tool?

 HvZ: Yes.
 For the best results, use the Marian Trace Alpha, with the ESI Juli@ as the second-best choice (it needs calibration).

 Thank you very much, Hans, for the interesting insight.

-PC based audio processing software is a great solution stations on a limited budget that cannot afford high end air chain processors.
-There are many LPFM’s, Part 15 stations and others that can get great sounding audio and RDS for a very reasonable price.
+PC-based audio processing software is a great solution station on a limited budget that cannot afford high-end air chain processors.
+There are many LPFM’s, Part 15 stations, and others that can get great-sounding audio and RDS for a very reasonable price.
 Currently, the AM settings do not allow asymmetrical modulation, which is more of a US thing.
 There is some talk of adding it in a later update.

 It is surprising to me how many times I have seen this done incorrectly in the field.
 Summing a stereo source, whether it is balanced or unbalanced is not simply twisting a couple of wires together.
 This will effectively reduce the impedance of the outputs by one-half.
 With newer, active balanced outputs, this may cause damage to the output amplifiers.